Nell254/Storing-Big-Data/part_1_overview.md

 | ------------------------------------ |
 | Use the above list of instructional resources to begin your learning journey surrounding CloudFormation and its support of YAML configuration templates.
 You will use this knowledge to both understand and create templates in the subsections below. |

-#### 2.2) Example YAML Template - The On-Premise File Server
+#### 2.2) Linux YAML Template - The On-Premise File Server

-After you've spent some time learning about YAML and CloudFormation, your boss decides it's time to give you a nudge in the right direction and shares the following YAML file with you: [Linux-instance-template](code/part1/student_linux_template.yml).
+After you've spent some time learning about YAML and CloudFormation, your boss decides it's time to give you a nudge in the right direction and asks you to create a linux YAML template that will set up the following infrastructure via AWS CloudFormation:

-She explains that this template will be part of the configuration files you'll use to recreate the on-premise source connection scenario, and is responsible for setting up the following infrastructure via AWS CloudFormation:

 **Resources Created**
  - *Linux Instance*: A `t2.micro` EC2 instance, used to simulate the file server used within the on-premise source connection scenario.